Areksbi/front-end-best-practices/README.md

   - **atoms**: base components like inputs, titles, etc
   - **molecules**: more atoms togheter, like a form
   - **organism**: more molecules togheter, the page of the site
+- Create modules for every feature and load them with lazy loading only when needed